mradammorley/weatherforecast/README.md

 # Weather Forecast

 A small web app that displays a one day weather forecast for a specific city.
-Uses https://openweathermap.org/ to fetch the weather data and React/Redux render the interface.
+Uses https://openweathermap.org/ to fetch the weather data and React/Redux to render the interface.

 ## Getting Started